-Governmental approval to proceed with phase one of the commercial ASP flood was received in late 2010 and field construction of the chemical and water handling facilities commenced immediately thereafter.
-During the implementation of phase one, twenty-five of the existing wells were shut-in and converted to ASP injectors.
+Government approval to proceed with phase one of the commercial ASP flood was received in late 2010 and field construction of the chemical and water handling facilities commenced immediately thereafter.
+During the implementation of phase one, twenty five of the existing wells were shut-in and converted to ASP injectors.
 ASP injection commenced in the third quarter of 2011.

 In 2012, a new heavy crude oil processing facility was constructed to handle the increased fluid volumes from the area.
-The ASP injection facility and heavy crude oil processing facility that have been constructed at Mooney are expected to accommodate future phases of development at Mooney.